Last Updated on May 2, 2026 by Dr. Ashley Söderlund

 - Learn to tune into your emotions and accept them!
 Don’t criticize.
 It is okay that you feel stressed when your child has a tantrum.
 Breathe through your feelings.

-- Pause before you react, In fact, don’t react — respond.
+- Pause before you react.
+In fact, don’t react — respond.
 Root into the earth and breathe.
 This is a habit you can build over time.

 - Remember that your child’s brain is not mature!
 The self-regulation system develops throughout childhood.
 How you respond to their distress helps to shape that system.
-And it also means that they their ability to regulate emotions is still very much under construction.
+And it also means that their ability to regulate emotions is still very much under construction.

 - Give your child choices for how to express how they feel.
 “You are really upset!
 Can you tell me how you feel?
-Do you want comfort, space, or sillinessâ„¢? “
+Do you want comfort, space, or silliness™? “

 - Use sensory play as a way to help your child re-center.
-After a stressful time, a meltdown, a tantrum, or something upsetting help your child resettle through sensory play.
+After a stressful time, a meltdown, a tantrum, or something upsetting, help your child resettle through sensory play.
 Here are 52 ideas for sensory play.

 - Create a calm-down space in your home that shows all emotions are okay.
 This will give you tools to use in the moment when emotions are high.